 Pros: The Lady and Sons offers up loads of Southern-style dishes, so if you’re a fan of hearty meals, you can find plenty of options.

 Cons: Personally, I’m not a fan of the restaurant.
-It doesn’t feel very welcoming, it’s old (but not in a way that feels historic — more like it’s in dire need of an update), and it has a bit of a cafeteria feel.
+It’s old (but not in a way that feels historic — more like it’s in dire need of an update), and it has a bit of a cafeteria feel.

 You’ll be disappointed if you expect to find Ms. Deen in the kitchen, since she’s rarely there.